stevendaye/fast-shopping-app/README.md

  - `SELECT * FROM Orders` -- to retrieve a list of orders made by various users.
  - `SELECT * FROM ProductOrders` --  to retrieve all products attached to an order, including each of their quantities.
  - `SELECT * FROM Users` -- to retrieve all users who once placed an order on the platform.

-NB: You can see the database *name* and *password* in the YAML configuration file at the root of the project.
-For simplicity sake, both are named **root**

 ## Frontend & Backend file organisation
 The whole application follows a consistent architecture a code style.
 We are talking of a *Unique Source of Trutth*, seperation of concerns between *Models*, *Controlers*, *State Layer* and *View Layer*.
 So, to make things simple, I included in a less than 10 minutes video file the application structure.